PratikDav/dockerized_form_submission/README.md

 # 🐳 Dockerized PHP Form on AWS

-A simple raw-PHP form project, containerized with Docker and deployed on AWS EC2 — built while learning core DevOps concepts like environment configuration, container networking, database injection, and CI/CD.
+A simple raw-PHP form project, containerized with Docker and deployed on AWS EC2 which is built while learning core DevOps concepts like environment configuration, container networking, database injection, and CI/CD.

 ![Project Screenshot](./assets/screenshot.png)

 ## 📌 Overview

 This project started as a basic raw-PHP form where a user can submit some text.
-The real learning, however, came from **dockerizing** and **deploying** it on AWS — and everything that broke along the way.
+The real learning, however, came from **dockerizing** and **deploying** it on AWS  and everything that broke along the way.

 ## 🛠️ Tech Stack